Introduction to point of care recording

 So what is realistically needed to make this happen?
 It’s important to remember first that point of care recording should decrease administrative work and not create extra steps.
 Coming up with your own electronic system which includes laptops and tablets with word processing software may sound like a simple solution, but there will still be admin elements that are challenging to get around.
 For example, if you use a laptop to record events or create care plans at the point of care, you would have to save the files in the correct folders and re-name them carefully to make it easier to search for later.
 Another thing to consider is how you will complete more visual documents like charts and body maps.
 Template documents may need to be designed, printed and scanned back into the system.

 You will also need to have a shared and secure system that is easily available to your staff but restricted so only the correct records are accessible to the people who require them.
 An unsecure system that grants anyone access can result in breaches of GDPR and UK data laws.
 A system that involves many variables leaves opportunity for human error and inconsistency, especially when you have large numbers of staff trying to follow the same process.
-There are plenty of cloud-based file hosting services that you can choose from, like Dropbox and Google Drive but usually you will pay a monthly fee if you use over a certain amount of storage.
-However, another service that you can use as an alternative to the above is care management software, which is discussed in the next chapter.

 Point of care recording - Mobile care software - CareDocs